LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 > "Adding domain to me does these magical things one is it all of a sudden says no code here can reference anything
 > hardware io outside world related" - Ted M. Young

+### About Mocking and Test Doubles

+**IO-Free tests:** No mocks.
+No test doubles.
+No stubbing.
+Just pure functions.

+From Ted's transcript:
+> "When you're testing out the application layer, you still don't want to use IO yet.
+So, you plug in a mock a test
+> double and so now you can test at the app layer tests are running fast but now you need to substitute now you need to
+> mention this idea of I've got this thing that I want to simulate but it's not really there."

+**The distinction:**

+- **Domain/Service layer (IO-Free):** Just instantiate objects.
+No framework, no IO, no mocks needed.
+- **Application layer (IO-Based):** This is where you might use test doubles to simulate external dependencies ( databases, APIs).

+In Next.js terms:

+- **IO-Free (utils/services):** `parseCSV(csvString)` - just pass in a string, check the output
+- **IO-Based (API routes):** May need to mock database calls or external APIs

+Ted writes "98% of my tests don't use any kind of mocking framework because I don't need to."
+The architecture itself - separating IO from logic - eliminates the need for most mocking.

 ---